-Learn about the Myers Briggs Type Instrument – MBTI Personality Profiling
+Learn about the Myers Briggs Type Instrument – MBTI Personality Test

-The Myers Briggs personality profiling instrument – MBTI® – is one of the most widely used psychological instruments for self-awareness in the world today.
-The Myers Briggs/MBTI Questionnaire was developed by Katharine C Briggs and her daughter Isabel Briggs Myers.
+The MBTI Personality Test / profiling instrument is one of the most widely used psychological instruments for self-awareness in the world today.
+The Myers Briggs/MBTI personality test was developed by Katharine C Briggs and her daughter Isabel Briggs Myers.
 It was based on the work of Swiss psychiatrist, C G Jung.
 Yung was a contemporary of Maslow and Freud.
 Yung’s theory was that the differences between people are not random – instead they form patterns.
 He claimed that personality patterns form as people use natural preferences.
 Jung called these patterns or preferences ‘Psychological Types’

 Psychological type theory describes four pairs of preferences for: